English PGCE

 • compare and contrast your experiences

-• see different teaching styles
+• observe and experiment with different teaching styles

 • learn how you can adapt to different situations.